Pick n Pay: Operations

-The company operates 145 forecourt stores, with an average size of 300 sqm, under its Pick n Pay Express banner.
+Also in 2025, the company operated 188 forecourt stores, with an average size of 300 sqm, under its Pick n Pay Express banner.
 These 24-hour stores are situated at BP gas stations, in a partnership aimed at offering customers convenience in high-traffic areas.

-2,090 of the company's stores are located in South Africa, while the remaining 189 are throughout the remaining countries of operation.From 1 July 2025, there are no more branches in Namibia.
+2,080 of the company's total stores in 2025 were located in South Africa, while the remaining 189 were situated throughout the remaining six countries of operation.

-1,484 stores were corporate-owned and 795 were franchised.
+1,498 stores were corporate-owned and 697 were franchised.
 The company is a member of the Franchise Association of South Africa.
 Pick n Pay employs 90,000 individuals, 61,000 of whom work at Pick n Pay stores, and 29,000 of whom work at Boxer stores.

 Pick n Pay also owns 49% of TM Supermarkets, a Zimbabwean retail chain.
 45 TM Supermarkets stores operate under the Pick n Pay brand.

 Pick n Pay supermarkets offer between 8,000 and 18,000 products.

-The company uses a localized network of distribution centers.
-The main one is the Eastport Distribution Centre.
+The company uses a localized network of distribution centers, with the main one being the Eastport Distribution Centre.